-Suspension is not an automatic response to an allegation being made.
+- 6.1 Suspension is not an automatic response to an allegation being made.
 The academy will only suspend a member of staff following careful consideration of whether there is cause to suspect the child or other children is/are at risk of harm or the case is so serious that it might be grounds for dismissal.
 Suspension is an action taken pending full investigation before a permanent decision is made.
-In many cases, it may be possible for alternative arrangements to be made so that the individual can continue working or volunteering at the academy.

-- 6.2 The Trust makes the decision whether or not to suspend a member of staff.
+In many cases, it may be possible for alternative arrangements to be made so that the individual can continue working or volunteering at the academy. - 6.2 The Trust makes the decision whether or not to suspend a member of staff.
 Where the police or children's social care are involved in the case, the academy will listen to their views regarding suspension. - 6.3 The Trust has no authority or power to suspend a member of supply staff where an allegation is made against them.
-Instead, the Trust immediately will cease to use the services of that member of supply staff. - 6.4 Where the member of staff is suspended, they will receive written confirmation within one working day and will be informed of the reason for the suspension. - 6.5 After the suspension, if it is decided that the employee can return to the academy, measures will be put in place to support their return to work.
+Instead, the Trust immediately will cease to use the services of that member of supply staff if there are found to be safeguarding concerns upon investigation as outlined in paragraph 4.3 of this policy. - 6.4 Where the member of staff is suspended, they will receive written confirmation within one working day and will be informed of the reason for the suspension. - 6.5 After the suspension, if it is decided that the employee can return to the academy, measures will be put in place to support their return to work.
 This could include a phased return or offering another member of staff as a support system. - 6.6 The academy will not prevent social contact with work colleagues and friends unless there is evidence to suggest such contact may prejudice the gathering of evidence.